Marven11/Fenjing/README_en.md

   - Attack a specific key in the JSON body of an API
   - Example: `python -m fenjing crack-json --url 'http://xxx/crackjson' --json-data '{"name": "admin", "age": 24, "msg": ""}' --key msg`
 - crack-keywords: Read all keywords from a file and attack
-  - Read all keywords from a .txt or .json file and generate corresponding payloads for a given shell command
+  - Read all keywords from an .txt, .py or .json file and generate corresponding payloads for a given shell command
   - Example: `python -m fenjing crack-keywords -k waf.json -o payload.jinja2 --command 'ls /'`